leah-massey/CV/README.md

 ## Skills

+#### Apetite for Learning
-My resourcefulness, people-skills, eye for detail and work ethic has allowed me to work for some of the most prestigious creative companies in the world.
+My resourcefulness, people-skills, and work ethic has allowed me to work and learn from some of the most prestigious creative companies in the world.
 I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.

+#### Logic and Creativity
-My logical and technical way of thinking along with my artistic eye and creative problem solving skills has always proved an asset in the workplace.
-Being able to utilise both sides of my brain allows me to make consistently valuable contributions and to regularly see opportunity where others might not.
+I have both a mathematical and design background.
+Being able to utilise both logic and creativity allows me to make consistently valuable contributions and to regularly see opportunity where others might not.
+My technical way of working along with my creative problem solving skills has always proved an asset in the workplace.

+#### Detail Oriented
 The devil is in the detail and I love nothing better that peeling back the layers and building from scratch - adapting, adjusting and adding to create something that not only fits a brief but is also elegant in its design.
 Learning to code has so many parallells to my experiences in tailoring - the attention to detail, the need to plan, be curious, practise, experiment and then execute.
 It excites me to explore the craft of coding for all of these reasons.

-Over the course of my career I have accrued many design skills, not least becoming fluent in the Adobe Suite.
+#### Self Starter
+I am proudly self-taught and fluent in the Adobe Suite and practise advanced pattern cutting as a hobby (again self taught).
 I am able to both create and interpret with ease technical drawings and designs.
 Being comfortable around design work has proved incredibly helpful when interpreting briefs and building projects.

-#### Communication
+## Communication

 Communication has been a critical skill in each of my roles to date, including during my time at Makers where daily pair programming was a highlight and an opportunty to learn from and share knowledge with my fellow students.